Here are five essential tips for keeping your new baby safe in the car.

-You will want your child in a rear-facing car seat until at least age 2.
+Your child should be in a rear-facing car seat until at least age 2.

 There are three types of rear-facing car seats:

 - People often buy rear-facing-only car seat because they are portable.
-Most, but not all, can be used in strollers either sold with the car seat or recommended by the manufacturer.
+Most, but not all, can be used in strollers that are sold with the car seat or those recommended by the manufacturer.
 Caregivers can also purchase extra bases for the car seat so that it can be used in several cars.

 - A convertible car seat is larger and stays in the car.
-You can use it rear-facing until your child is at least 2, then you can use it forward-facing.
+It can be used rear facing until your child is at least 2.
+After that, it can change to a forward-facing seat.

 - A 3-in-1 car seat also stays in the car.
 You can use it rear facing, forward facing, and then later, as a booster seat.

-Any of these will work for a child under two.
+Each of these will work for a child less than 2 years old.

 Three Important Installation Tips

-- Find the car seat’s angle indicator (on the seat) to make sure the recline angle is correct.
+- Look at the car seat’s angle indicator (on the seat) to make sure the recline angle is correct.
 The recline angle is critical for infants who can’t yet lift their heads to breathe.
 Check the car seat manual or labels for more help.

-Return the mirror you got as a gift to keep your eye on the baby while you are driving.
-You may think it provides a benefit, but the safer move is to keep your eyes on the road at all times.
+Do you have a mirror in the car for keeping your eye on your baby while you are driving?
+You may think it helps, but it’s safer to keep your eyes on the road at all times.

 Four Steps to the Right Fit

 - Your baby’s back and bottom should be flat against the car seat.
 Do not put anything behind or underneath them, such as a blanket or small pillow.

-- Make sure that the harness straps come through the car seat’s slots at or just below the baby’s shoulders.
+- Make sure that the harness straps come through the car seat’s slots at or just below your baby’s shoulders.

 - Buckle and tighten the harness so it is snug.
-Take the Pinch Test to make sure you cannot pinch the harness strap at the shoulders.
+Do the Pinch Test to make sure you cannot pinch the harness strap at your baby’s shoulders.

 - Position the chest clip to be level with your baby’s armpits.

 Every time you put your child into the seat, make sure the harness straps are snug.
-That means you cannot pinch the webbing at the shoulder once it is buckled.
-You have to loosen and tighten the harness each time you put a child in the car seat.
+A snug fit means you cannot pinch the straps (webbing) at the shoulder when it is buckled.
+You have to loosen and tighten the harness each time you put your child in the car seat.

 When to Change for new baby

-You will know it’s time for a larger, rear-facing car seat when your child is over the weight or height limit on the car seat label or the head is within one inch of the top of the car seat.
+Your child will be ready for a larger, rear-facing car seat when she passes the weight or height limit on the car seat label or when her head is within 1 inch of the top of the car seat.

 Riding in a rear-facing car seat will help protect your child’s head, neck and spine in a crash.

 Older children with longer legs can stay in a rear-facing car seat and comfortably cross their legs.
-Experts agree that children rear-facing suffer fewer injuries to their head, neck, spine, arms and legs when riding in that direction.
+Experts agree that children in rear-facing seats suffer fewer injuries to their head, neck, spine, arms, and legs when riding in that direction.

 All children, even those with special healthcare needs, follow the same rules for staying safe in the car.